 DISCLAIMER: All Inuyasha goodness is copyrighted to the amazing Takahashi-san

 Prologue: The Beginning

-The small, ancient toad youaki squealed and quickly took cover behind one of the large, stone-carved inus as the lady and prince began to fight.
-The tension in the room was so thick, Jaken doubted even Tessaiga itself would be able to slice it apart.
+The small, ancient toad youkai squealed and quickly took cover behind one of the large, stone-carved inus as the lady and prince began to fight.
+The tension in the room was so thick, Jaken doubted even Tessaiga would be able to slice it apart.
 He peeked his head back out and looked at his lord.
 He was standing at his towering height, arms hanging at his sides.
 His amber eyes were fixated on his mother, who was trying to regain her composure, his silky hair falling over his shoulders.
 He was wearing a simple white haori with deep blue flowers by his neck and sleeves, clearly showing his noble birth.
 His white hakama, tied at the waist with a dark blue obi, were tucked into his normal short ankle boots.
-He was without armor and his swords, Tenseiga and Bakusaiga, were not at his side; they were currently being cleaned and sharpen by Totosai for the upcoming battle.
+He was without armor and swords; Tenseiga and Bakusaiga both currently being cleaned and sharpened by Totosai for the upcoming battle.

 'Ah, so glorious!'
 Jaken thought, looking at his lord and all his glory.
-He felt that anyone who was to gaze upon his lord was lucky and should count their blessings for such a magnificent sight!
+He felt that anyone who gazed upon his lord should count their blessings for such a magnificent sight!